historical-theology/stthomas/return-to-god/syllabus-summer2025-session2.md

 * [Return to God Class: Liturgy Attendance Assignment (Fall 2024)](https://odysee.com/@CoreyStephanPh.D.:c/liturgy-attendance:e)

-##### The Liturgical Immersion Assignment will be due no later than **11:59 PM on Friday, June 13.**
+##### The Liturgical Immersion Assignment will be due no later than **11:59 PM on Friday, July 18.**

-The reason why I have this 'main' or 'final' project due by this date, 11 days before the end of the term, is so that every student will have the opportunity to choose (optionally) to do a revision for an improved grade.
+The reason why I have this 'main' or 'final' project due by this date, about 2 weeks before the end of the term, is so that every student will have the opportunity to choose (optionally) to do a revision for an improved grade.

 ### Unit 2: Fall
 *Is all lost?*

 #### Blackboard 4: The Fall of Man

-##### May 31 - June 6 (Recommended Reading Dates -- Includes John's Gospel)
+##### July 4 - July 11 (Recommended Reading Dates -- Includes John's Gospel)

 Lecture